"There's a plot in this country to enslave every man, woman and child. Before I leave this high and noble office, I intend to expose this plot."

-A search of our own message board archives uncovered an older, somewhat similar quote shared with Snopes.com a few weeks after the September 11 terrorist attacks in 2001:
+A search of our own message board archives uncovered an older, somewhat similar quote to ""There exists in this country a plot to enslave every man woman and child" shared with Snopes.com a few weeks after the September 11 terrorist attacks in 2001:

 There is also this slight variation, still circulating as of November 2018:

 If such a statement were made 10 days before the assassination, that would date it to 12 November 1963.
 However, according to an archived JFK Library post written in 2006, Kennedy did not speak at Columbia University on that or any other date in November 1963:

 Many references to this fictitious speech exist in assassination theorist material.
 Supposedly, the President was discussing changes in the Federal Reserve and the gold standard, and this topic was somehow linked to his assassination.
 Others also claim he said, "The high office of President has been used to foment a plot to destroy American freedom, and before I leave office I must inform the citizen of his plight."
 But the simple fact is that President John F. Kennedy did not speak at Columbia University in November of 1963.

 Those who believe in the "fact" of President Kennedy having made such a speech, either at Columbia or some other place, will simply deny this denial.
 At best, they will say that because "all or most records" have been destroyed, we simply don't know the truth; at worst, they will claim that there is a conspiracy to keep this issue silent.
 If someone chooses to believe in the existence of this speech, he or she does so as a matter of faith, which is fine, as long as that person realizes that it is religion and not history in which he or she is dealing.